Scott Riggs: Early career

 Riggs was born in Bahama, North Carolina, and began his racing career at the age of fourteen in the American Motorcycle Association, where he won the State Championship in North Carolina two years in a row.
-At the age of 17, he began racing the NASCAR mini stock division, and won twelve races over his first three seasons.
+At the age of seventeen, he began racing the NASCAR mini stock division, and won twelve races over his first three seasons.
 He continued to race in that series over the next decade, and was a two-time champion at Southern National Speedway.

 In 1999, Riggs made his major-league NASCAR debut in the Craftsman Truck Series at Indianapolis Raceway Park, driving the No. 84 for Long Brothers Racing.
-He started seventh and finished 19th.
+He started seventh and finished nineteenth.
 He also competed at Richmond International Raceway, where he finished 23rd.
-In 2000, he finished ninth at Martinsville Speedway for Long, when he was hired to drive the No. 86 Dodge Ram for Impact Motorsports, where he had seven Top 10's.
-Towards the end of the season, he was released from Impact, and competed in one final race at California Speedway for Brevak Racing, finishing 16th.
+In 2000, he finished ninth at Martinsville Speedway for Long, when he was hired to drive the No. 86 Dodge Ram for Impact Motorsports, where he had seven top-tens.
+Towards the end of the season, he was released from Impact, and competed in one final race at California Speedway for Brevak Racing, finishing sixteenth.
 The following season, he drove for Ultra Motorsports, where he picked up five wins, the first coming at Martinsville.
 He finished fifth in points at the end of the season.

 Nationwide Series

 In 2002, Riggs moved to the Busch Series (now Xfinity Series) to drive the No. 10 Ford Taurus for ppc Racing.
 He won his first race at Nashville Superspeedway, then won again two weeks later at California.
 He finished 10th in points at the end of the season, earning him Rookie of the Year honors.
-The next season, he picked up two more wins including a thrilling last-lap pass for a victory at Gateway International Raceway after Mike Bliss ran out of gas just after the white flag, scored the other win at Nashville, and finished sixth in points as part of the Top 6 going for the title at Homestead, but his hopes ended after he crashed after the start of the race.
+The next season, he picked up two more wins including a thrilling last-lap pass for a victory at Gateway International Raceway after Mike Bliss ran out of gas just after the white flag, scored the other win at Nashville, and finished sixth in points as part of the top-six going for the title at Homestead, but his hopes ended after he crashed after the start of the race.
 He also won the Most Popular Driver award.

 Riggs returned to the NASCAR Nationwide Series in 2010 to drive the No. 09 Ford Fusion for RAB Racing with Brack Maggard.
-After the February 27 race at Las Vegas, Riggs sat 10th in the series point standings.
+After the February 27 race at Las Vegas, Riggs sat tenth in the series point standings.
 However, despite strong and consistent runs, Riggs was unable to bring sponsorship to the team and was released after the Nashville 300.
 On May 28, 2010, Riggs signed with Richard Childress Racing to drive the No. 21 Chevrolet Impala for the Federated Auto Parts 300 at Nashville Superspeedway and for the Meijer 300 at Kentucky Speedway, while sharing duties with Clint Bowyer for the remainder of the season.
-At Nashville, Riggs recorded his first Top 10 of the season, finishing ninth.
+At Nashville, Riggs recorded his first top-ten of the season, finishing ninth.
 He also finished 9th at Kentucky.
-In 2011, Riggs made 12 starts in the Nationwide Series for R3 Motorsports, with a best finish of 13th at Darlington.
+In 2011, Riggs made twelve starts in the Nationwide Series for R3 Motorsports, with a best finish of thirteenth at Darlington.